idirdehmous/pyodb_1.1.0/README.md

 ```
         STEP 2 - cd  /path/to/source/of/.../pyodb_1.1.0
               python  setup.py   build
-!!Mandatory!: Remove the build directory if any build command is needed !
+!!Mandatory!!: Remove the build directory if any 'python  setup.py build'  has been executed before  !
               ** FOR STANDARD INSTALLATION :
                 sudo  python  setup.py   install